open-and-sustainable/cirquant/docs/data-sources.md

 - ICT hardware (phones, computers, monitors, storage, aggregate ICT categories)
 - Batteries (Li-ion and other chemistries)

 Each product entry in `config/products.toml` lists PRODCOM and HS codes which feed the fetch routines.
-Where available, CN8 codes are also provided to enable COMEXT CN8 queries (needed to obtain supplementary item counts).
-The mapping table constructed from this configuration ensures that PRODCOM (`prccode`) and HS/CN8 (`product`) codes can be reconciled during transformation.
+The mapping table constructed from this configuration ensures that PRODCOM (`prccode`) and HS (`product`) codes can be reconciled during transformation.

 ## 6. Fetching and processing strategy